For the Press

 What:

-One of the top fine art fairs in Northern California featuring over 120 juried artists and up to 20 local mountain artists in a redwood forest with an old-fashioned children’s craft and game area.
+One of the top fine art fairs in Northern California featuring over 120 juried artists and 16 local mountain artists in a redwood forest with an old-fashioned children’s craft and game area.

 When: